jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     AssertionError: None == None

-  I change the :ref:`assertion<AssertionError>` to use the `assertEqual method`_ which checks if the 2 things in the parentheses are equal
+* I change assertNotEqual_ to assertEqual_ which checks if the 2 things in the parentheses are equal

   .. code-block:: python
-    :lineno-start: 26
+    :lineno-start: 31
     :emphasize-lines: 1

             self.assertEqual(None, None)